Letter to Administrators requiring New York State public schools to request, or ask, for a dental health certificate of students

 Education Law §903 requires students to furnish a health certificate upon entry into a school, or upon entry into grades K, 2, 4, 7 and 10.
 Chapter 281 of the Laws of 2007 amended §903 to require school districts to request dental health certificates upon a student’s entrance into school, or upon entry into grades K, 2, 4, 7, and 10.
 Failure to provide such a certificate does not preclude a student’s attendance at school.

-- Each dental health certificate must be signed by a duly licensed dentist and shall describe the dental health condition of the student when the exam was conducted.
+- Each dental health certificate must be signed by a duly licensed dentist or dental hygienist and shall describe the dental health condition of the student when the assessment was conducted.
 This examination must be made no more than twelve months prior to the beginning of the school year in which such examination is requested.

 - Within 30 days after the student's entrance in such school or grades, the dental health certificate, if obtained, shall be filed in the student’s cumulative health record.

-- An examination and dental health history of any student may be requested by the local school authorities at any time in their discretion to promote the educational interests of such student.
+- Assessment and dental health history of any student may be requested by the local school authorities at any time in their discretion to promote the educational interests of such student.

-- The notice shall include a statement that a list of dentists to which students who need comprehensive dental examinations may be referred for treatment on a free or reduced cost basis is available upon request at the student's schools.
+- The notice shall include a statement that a list of dental hygienists to which students who need comprehensive dental assessments may be referred for treatment on a free or reduced cost basis is available upon request at the student's schools.
 Such list shall be made available to all public schools, and made available to parents or guardians upon request.

 What is the role of schools?

 - Distribute a sample Dental Health Certificate form to students.

 - Provide a list of dental hygienists upon request